Kōjien: 5th edition

 The 5th edition (1998) includes over 230,000 headwords, and its 2996 pages contain an estimated total of 14 million characters.
 Iwanami Shoten currently publishes Kōjien in several printed and digital formats, and also sells dictionary subscription services for cell phone and Internet access.
 Various manufacturers of Japanese electronic dictionaries have licensed the digital Kōjien, and it is the core dictionary in many models.

 Shinmura's preface to the 1st edition stated his hope that the Kōjien would become regarded as the standard by which other dictionaries would be measured.
 This has largely been fulfilled; many people regard the Kōjien as the most authoritative Japanese language dictionary on the market.
 It remains a bestseller in Japan.
 According to Iwanami, the 1st edition Kōjien sold over one million copies, and the 5th edition brought cumulative total sales to over eleven million in 2000.

 6th edition

 The sixth edition was released on January 11, 2008, includes more than 10,000 new entries, bringing the total to approximately 240,000.
 It also contains an additional 1,500 quotations.

-The 6th edition refers Taiwan as a province of the People's Republic of China.
+The 6th edition refers to Taiwan as a province of the People's Republic of China.
 Before the release of the 7th edition, Taipei Economic and Cultural Representative Office in Japan issued an official statement, requesting Iwanami Shoten to correct the entry.
-Iwanami Shoten, however, defended the entry is correct because Japan officially recognised One China based on the Japan–China Joint Communiqué, that "fully understands and respects Taiwan is part of the PRC", and the current relationship between Japan and Taiwan is non governmental.
+Iwanami Shoten, however, defended the entry as correct because Japan officially recognised One China based on the Japan–China Joint Communiqué, that "fully understands and respects Taiwan is part of the PRC", and the current relationship between Japan and Taiwan is non governmental.
 Taipei Economic and Cultural Representative Office in Japan expressed regret for the defence.